 - There is a medical necessity for the agreement, such as the intended mother not being able to carry and/or give birth to a child without unreasonable risk to her physical or mental health or the health of the unborn child.

 - Unless waived by the court, a home study of the intended parents has been completed.

 - The gestational mother has had at least one previous pregnancy and delivery and another pregnancy, and delivery would not pose an unreasonable risk to her physical or mental health or to the child’s health.

 - The agreement adequately states which party is financially responsible for all expenses associated with the pregnancy and delivery.

-The validation of the gestational agreement ensures that when the child is born, the intended mother and intended father’s name is placed on the child’s original birth certificate and no adoption is required.
+The validation of the gestational agreement ensures that when the child is born, the intended mother and intended father’s names is placed on the child’s original birth certificate, and no adoption is required.

 “Traditional Surrogacy” agreements are where the surrogate’s own egg is used.
 Due to the various legal and emotional aspects of Traditional Surrogacy, Shared Conception does not handle traditional surrogacy agreements and exclusively offers gestational surrogacy, where the eggs of the surrogate mother are never used.
 Therefore, the surrogate mother has no biological ties to the child.

-Texas law is less clear about single individuals or LGBTQ couples entering into a surrogacy agreement.
+Texas law is less clear about single individuals or unmarried LGBTQ+ couples entering into a surrogacy agreement.
 For questions regarding this matter or clarification regarding any of the above information, please speak to your attorney.

-The information contained on this website is for purposes of presenting general information about surrogacy and is expressly not intended, and should not be regarded as legal advice.
+The information contained on this website is for the purposes of presenting general information about surrogacy and is expressly not intended and should not be regarded as legal advice.
 If you have legal questions about surrogacy or believe that you require legal counsel, you should seek the advice of a licensed attorney.
 Shared Conception, L.L.C. and its agents, employees, representatives, and officials are not licensed attorneys and cannot and do not provide legal advice.